 Why Should I Apply?

 Even if you receive veterans’ benefits, you are still likely eligible for federal student financial aid.
 We encourage all student-veterans to complete the FAFSA online to determine whether you are eligible for any additional aid in the form of grants, scholarships, and loans.
-For basic information about financial aid at OSU, visit How It Works.

 Some helpful tips as you think about financing your education beyond the GI Bill®: